sunitakawane/news-app/README.md

 Live News App Using React and [News API](https://newsapi.org/).

+To access the news API site, set environment variable

+- create a .env file at the root of your project
+- Add this line to .env file

+  REACT_APP_API_KEY = {your API key}

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).